yaniv-golan/whatsapp-mcp/README.md

 ## Technical Details

-### Starting the Service

-The application starts both components via the `start.sh` script:

-1. The Go bridge launches and connects to WhatsApp
-2. The Python MCP server starts and connects to the Go bridge
-3. Claude Desktop connects to the MCP server via the configuration

-### Communication Flow

 1. Claude sends requests to the Python MCP server
-2. The MCP server queries the Go bridge for WhatsApp data
+2. The MCP server queries the Go bridge for WhatsApp data or directly to the SQLite database
-3. The Go bridge accesses the SQLite database or the WhatsApp API
+3. The Go accesses the WhatsApp API and keeps the SQLite database up to date
 4. Data flows back through the chain to Claude
 5. When sending messages, the request flows from Claude through the MCP server to the Go bridge and to WhatsApp